mattcroat/joy-of-code/posts/using-pico-css-with-svelte/using-pico-css-with-svelte.md

 # The Best CSS Framework For Svelte

-{% embed src="https://www.youtube.com/embed/-n84EMKIXQM" title="The Best CSS Framework For Svelte" %}
+{% youtube id="-n84EMKIXQM" title="The Best CSS Framework For Svelte" %}

 ## Table of Contents